Title

 3 Taken from Table 2.

-Pasture quality factors (PQF) is a method recommended for annual forage and improved pastures.
-This method commonly is used on improved pastures such as orchard grass and tall fescue in the east-central regions of the U.S. However, it may provide a base price for annual crops and residues in the northern regions.
+Pasture Quality Factors (PQF) is a method recommended for annual forage and improved pastures.
+This method is commonly used on improved pastures such as orchard grass and tall fescue in the east-central regions of the United States.
+However, it may provide a base price for annual crops and residues in the northern regions.

 The PQF method uses current market value for hay price per ton.
-This hay price is multiplied by the PQF that best describes the pasture type (Table 4).
-Note: The hay price should represent the average price of good-quality grass hay or best representation hay that is equal to the forage type, whichever is larger.
+This hay price is multiplied by the PQF that best described the pasture type (Table 4).
+NOTE: the hay price should represent average price of good-quality grass hay or best representation hay that is equal to forage type, whichever is larger.

 AUM grazing rate formula using PQF: